configo-io/Android-SDK/README.md

 }
 ```

-a listener can be set upon `init` call or any time later using the `setListener` method.
+a listener can be set upon `init` call or any time later using the `addListener` method.
 This will replace the callback set upon initialization.

 If a manual data refresh is triggered an optional callback can be set as well via `pullData`.
 This will set an additional "temporary" listener that will only be called once when the manual refresh is complete.
-This will not affect the "main" listener set upon initialization or by `setListener`.
+This will not affect the "main" listener set upon initialization or by `addListener`.

 <pre>
 <b>NOTE:</b> When using pullData the "main" listener will be called as well (if set).
 </pre>

-##### Configo State
+#### Configo State

 Configo has a method named `getLoadState` that returns either of the following values: